divijghose/firedrake/Firedrake-meeting-2021-02-10.md

 - This would eliminate a lot of the symbolic overhead occurring in `assemble()` but may annoy James.

+## FEnICS 2021
+What to present

+## RNH: TSFC "bug fixes"
+See https://github.com/firedrakeproject/tsfc/pull/237 - source of some discussion (Miklos doesn't think the PR is necessary) that seems to get at some core GEM design philosophy questions.

 ## Merge PRs:

 ## AOB